react-epfl/padoc-lib/README.md

 * Include CoreLocation.framework
 * Include the static library file

-## Utilization

-First, make sure that WiFi is turned on.
+Make sure that WiFi is turned on.

 ### Initialization